Transferred from people to people

 The yarns aligned one by one in a pattern are passed through the comb-shaped holes called a “reed”.
 When Hetoshi is completed, yarns are wound all at once.

 The warps are fixed on the loom, and weaving operation starts.The final color shade depends on the colors used for the wefts.
-Approximately three to five tans of cloth per day (one tan is approximately 106m in length and 34cm in width) are carefully woven on the loom.
+Approximately one to two tans of cloth per day (one tan is approximately 13m in length and 36cm in width) are carefully woven on the loom.

 Ubuginu Shrine, located in Mikkabicho, Kita-ku, Hamamatsu, is dedicated to Orihime (goddess of weaving), known to all Japanese people from the legend of Tanabata or the Star Festival.
 From the end of the Heian period more than 850 years ago, silk garments have been woven for offering to the gods at the Kotai Jingu (the Inner Shrine) in Ise Shrine every year.